Features

 So, different workflows are required depending on whether you have to work with a different number of audio tracks or an equal one.
 Please see the instructions on the following pages

-Note that when you have a proxy or high-resolution clips with a varying number of audio tracks, e.g. some clips have 4 channels, some clips have 8 channels, and the first clip you add to a new sequence has fewer channels than others, then Media Composer will only automatically create this number of audio tracks.
-When you place a clip with a higher number of channels later on in the sequence, no additional audio tracks will be created, and not all audio tracks of that new clip will be present.
+When you have proxy or high resolution clips with varying number of audio tracks, e.g. some clips have 4 channels, some clips have 8 channels, and the first clip you add to new sequence has less channels than others, then Media Composer will only automatically create this number of audio tracks.
+When you place a clip with higher number of channel later on the sequence, no additional audio tracks will be created and not all audio tracks of that new clip will be present.

 Fill and edit the timeline with the proxy clips.
-When you are done with editing select the sequence in its bin and raise the Relink dialog by right-clicking->Relink...to relink the sequence back to high-resolution:
+When you are done with editing select the sequence in it's bin and raise the Relink dialog by Right Click->Relink...to relink the sequence back to high resolution:

-Check the Create new sequence if you want the selected sequence to be relinked into a copy.
+Check Create new sequence if you want the selected sequence to be relinked into a copy.

 To switch a sequence back to proxy resolution proceed as above but select Relink Method: Most Compressed.

-Select all high-resolution clips in their bin and right-click->Relink... to raise the Relink dialog and configure the relink process:
+- Select all high resolution clips in their bin and do Right Click->Relink... to raise the Relink dialog and configure the relink process:

-As the format and image dimensions of high-resolution and proxy clips are different by nature make sure to allow Relink to: Any Video Format.
-Then, select Most Compressed as Relink method.
+As the format and image dimensions of high resolution and proxy clips are different by nature make sure to allow Relink to: Any Video Format.
+Select Most compressed as Relink method.

-It is important to select only the Video track to be relinked and keep the audio tracks at a high resolution!
-This way the relinked clips still refer to all high-resolution audio tracks.
+It is important to select only the Video track to be relinked and keep the audio tracks as high resolution!
+This way the relinked clips will still refer to all high resolution audio tracks.

-Now you can create the sequence and start editing by filling the timeline with the relinked clips from the high-resolution bins.
-You will see that the video track appears as low-resolution but all high-resolution audio tracks are available on the timeline.
+- Now you may create the sequence and start editing by filling the timeline with the relinked clips from the high resolution bins.
+You will see that the video track appears as low resolution but all high resolution audio tracks are available on the timeline.

-To relink a sequence with a low-resolution video source back to high-resolution for export, high-quality rendering, and preview, select the sequence in its bin and raise the Relink dialog by right-clicking->Relink... to relink the sequence:
+- To relink a sequence with low resolution video source back to high resolution for export, high quality rendering and preview, select the sequence in it's bin and raise the Relink dialog by Right Click->Relink...to relink the sequence:

 To switch a sequence back to proxy resolution proceed as above but select Relink Method: Most Compressed.

-On some macOS versions, relinking the sequence might not work as shown above.
-The video track on the timeline may stay at a low resolution.
+On some macOS versions relinking the sequence might not work as shown above.
+The video track on the timeline may stay at the low resolution.

-Instead, select the high-resolution clips in their bin again and proceed as above but select Relink method: Highest Quality.
-Only relink the Video track!
+Instead select the high resolution clips in their bin again and proceed as above but select Relink method: Highest Quality.
+Again only relink the Video track!

-Note, that if you had linked the AVC proxy clips before with aversion earlier than nablet XAVC S plug-in 2.1.0 or with Media Composer's built-in plug-ins, the clips will not be detected by the Relink process.
-You must clean the media database first and then link the AVC proxy clips with the nablet XAVC S plug-in v2.1.0 or later and link the high-resolution XAVC clips with the nablet XAVC XDCAM plug-in.
+If you had linked the AVC proxy clips before with a version earlier than nablet XAVC S plugin 2.1.0 or with Media Composers builtin plugins, the clips will not be detected by the Relink process.
+You must clean the media data base first and then link the AVC proxy clips with the nablet XAVC S plugin v2.1.0 or later and link the high resolution XAVC clips with the nablet XAVC XDCAM plugin.

 Editing with MPEG-2 proxy clips

 Fill and edit the timeline with the proxy clips.
-When you are done with editing select the sequence in its bin and raise the Relink dialog by right-clicking->Relink... to relink the sequence back to high-resolution:
+When you are done with editing select the sequence in it's bin and raise the Relink dialog by Right Click->Relink...to relink the sequence back to high resolution:

-Again all high-resolution and proxy clips have been linked already so that they can be located in the media database.
+Again all high resolution and proxy clips shall have been linked already so that they can be located in the media database.

-Check the Create new sequence if you want the selected sequence to be relinked into a copy.
+Check Create new sequence if you want the selected sequence to be relinked into a copy.

 To switch a sequence back to proxy resolution proceed as above but select Relink Method: Most Compressed.

 Hit OK and now link the volume(s).
-All clips appear in the bin as low-resolution MPEG-4 proxy clips, except those which have a different framerate than the high-resolution clips, which is typically the case for 720p XDCAM clips.
-For clips with different rates, this procedure links the high-resolution clips instead.
+All clips will appear in the bin as low resolution MPEG-4 proxy clips, except those which have a different framerate than the high resolution clips, which is typically the case for 720p XDCAM clips.
+For clips with different rates this procedure will link the highres clips instead.
 So, if you only have 720p XDCAM footage on the media you should link and edit with Highest Quality and skip proxy editing.

-After having linked with the proxy resolution, start editing and filling the sequence.
-When done with editing, raise the Link Settings again and now select Highest Quality as the Link Preference.
+After having linked with proxy resolution, start editing and fill the sequence.
+When done with editing, raise the Link Settings again and now select Highest Quality as Link Preference.

-After that, link each volume that is in use again, and all low-resolution video tracks on the timeline will be replaced with high-resolution video.
+After that link each volume that is in use again and magically all low resolution video tracks on the timeline will be replaced with high resolution video.

 You can always switch back and forth between low and high resolution by changing the Link Preference in the Link Settings and linking the volumes again.